 Factor Best practice / legislative requirement Conforms to best practice / legislative requirement?
 Further information Site area / size The site is large enough to accommodate necessary infrastructure including a tyre storage area with adequate separation distances between stockpiles, truck access and all required plant and equipment.
-Yes This Section (4.1.1) Slope Flat and level ground The site has a slope of less than 1% (according to Google Earth elevation profiling) Not addressed elsewhere Zoning of the site Allowable land use / zoning purpose The site is zoned GI (General Industry) Not addressed elsewhere Quantity of tyres and separation distances Tyres to be stored in accordance with the requirements of the NT Fire and Emergency Regulations and the NT Bushfires Management Act .
+Yes This Section (4.1.1) Slope Flat and level ground The site has a slope of less than 1% (according to Google Earth elevation profiling) Not addressed elsewhere Zoning of the site Allowable land use / zoning purpose The site is zoned LI (Light Industry) Not addressed elsewhere Quantity of tyres and separation distances Tyres to be stored in accordance with the requirements of the NT Fire and Emergency Regulations and the NT Bushfires Management Act .
 Yes 4.1.4 Sensitive receptors Avoid situating the site within 500 m of schools, residences, water bodies, major transportation routes and other sensitive receptors.
-The site is located in the industrial suburb of Pinelands, that services industries of a similar nature.
+The site is located in the industrial suburb of Emungalan, that services industries of a similar nature.
 5.2.1 (Fire)

 Factor Best practice / legislative requirement Conforms to best practice / legislative requirement?
 Further information Access to utilities (primarily for firefighting) Site entry points should have at least 4 m clearance with access roads designed for large emergency vehicles and their weight limits, including: • Access points on opposite ends of the site (ideally either side of the likely path of a potential smoke plume); • A rapid entry feature to access points to allow quick access for emergency services. • Adequate hardstand areas to prevent emergency vehicles becoming bogged and unable to access the site; and • Vegetation close to the site is managed on a regular basis.
-There are two entry points (see Figure 2): The primary access point is from Muir Street.
+There is currently one entry point (see Figure 2): The primary access point is from the service road connected to Emungalan Road.
 It is ~6 m wide, which is adequate for emergency vehicles to enter.
-Egress from the property is directly onto Marjorie Street.
+A second entry/exit point will be installed if NT EPA approval of the land parcel is obtained.
 There are adequate hardstand areas to ensure vehicles do not get bogged This Section (4.1.1) and 5.2.1 (Fire).